 What Madrileños Really Want You to Know: An Insider Interview

 Elena Ruiz moved to Madrid from Valladolid at 22 to study journalism.
 Fifteen years later, she runs a food tour company, writes for TimeOut Madrid, and has strong opinions about everything tourists get wrong.
-We sat down at Café Comercial (one of Madrid's oldest surviving cafes, reopened after a renovation, on Glorieta de Bilbao) over two cortados and talked for two hours.
+Over two cortados at Café Comercial — one of Madrid's oldest surviving cafes, reopened after a renovation, on Glorieta de Bilbao — she spent two hours setting the record straight.

 Setting the Scene